irrdnet/irrd/docs/admins/status_page.rst

 The remote information shows:

 * `NRTM host`: the host on which NRTM queries are run, if configured.
-* `Mirrorable`: whether the `!j` response of the NRTM host indicated this source is mirrorable.
+* `Mirror-able`: whether the `!j` response of the NRTM host indicated this source is mirror-able.
 * `Oldest/newest journal serial number`: the oldest and newest serial which the NRTM host has in its own journal.
 * `Last export at serial number`: serial at which the NRTM host last created